- About us

 In creating our green leases, our focus was on making it as easy as possible for businesses to be green.
-For example, our green electricity and waste collection services save you time and the administrative burden of dealing with, setting up and switching providers.
+For example, our waste collection services save you time and the administrative burden of dealing with, setting up and switching providers.
 You can read about what clauses the green leases contain here.
 Existing tenants can also contact their Asset Manager.

 However, there are limited circumstances where a tenant can reasonably expect to incur costs within the lease.
 This includes:

 To understand how trends are changing, we collect data on utility consumption and waste collected.
-Our energy provider can provide you with a breakdown of your property’s energy consumption and how to reduce use, but any data used for external reporting will be anonymous.

 We use aggregated energy data to monitor progress a towards our net carbon zero goals.
-We also work closely with sustainability consultants to gain insights into energy usage and will share these insights and recommendations with you on an annual basis.

 Currently we use First Mile.
 We regularly review our contracts to ensure these are delivering good value.
 The reasons that we use First Mile include improved waste sorting and zero waste-to-landfill.
 As they are active in the West End for other landlords, this also reduces traffic in the area overall.